Shared Hosting

 Select shared hosting if:

+Your blog or website receives little traffic.
 Since you're just getting started, you need a cheap solution.
+You don't feel at ease in technical management.

 Select VPS hosting if: